jazzband/pathlib2/docs/pathlib2.rst

    Pure path objects implement the :class:`os.PathLike` interface, allowing them to be used anywhere the interface is accepted.

-   .. versionchanged:: 3.6
-      Added support for the :class:`os.PathLike` interface.

 .. class:: PurePosixPath(*pathsegments)